 The Company's principal business during the year was the holding of investments in subsidiaries.
 Its principal income is the receipt of dividends from these subsidiaries.
-In 2021, £75m of dividends were received from subsidiary undertakings (2020: £nil).
+In 2022, £nil dividends were received from subsidiary undertakings (2021: £75m).
+The profit after tax of £45 thousand (2021 loss: £48.2 million) is primarily driven by investment income.